 Pascal Jolivet dynamic Sancerre winemaker

 There is another secret that is rarely shared by the vignerons of Sancerre.
 The best bottles from the region are not necessarily based on Sauvignon Blanc.
 This is the mainstay; however, some growers also have a passion for red.
 A small percentage of Pinot Noir and Gamay are planted in Sancerre, and the latter used to make a seductively scented velvety rose.
 The Kimmeridgian clay/limestone marls found in certain parts of Sancerre are ideally suited to the cultivation of Pinot Noir, that most fussy of grapes.
 The best examples invoke Volnay or perhaps a Beaune Premier Cru.
 The aroma, mouthfeel, and crisp red fruit suggest that this glass ‘must’ be from Burgundy.
 Sometimes, the most ambitious producers beat the growers of the Cote de Beaune at their own game.
 The only key difference is the price – red Sancerre rarely commands the same premium as top-end Burgundy.

 The region, full of beautiful villages and sweeping views of the Loire River, is an absolute joy to visit.
 Not least because the area is full of superlative gastronomy and world-class restaurants, this raises the endless possibilities of a perfect Sancerre and food pairing.

 White Sancerre proves, categorically, that white wines work far better with many kinds of cheese.
 Crottin de Chavignol and Sauvignon Blanc were made for each other.
 It’s a marriage that cannot fail; the acidity cuts through goat’s cheese with aplomb, while the flavors are a match made in heaven.
 St Marcellin is another favorite pairing.
 Seafood, naturally, is another faultless choice.
 Freshwater fish such as perch and trout belong in the same space as Sancerre.
-Again, it is the minerality and vibrant acidity of good Sancerre, enabling the style to enhance such a wide variety of culinary delicacies.
-Red Sancerre is often served with duck, or perhaps poultry.
+Again, the minerality and vibrant acidity of good Sancerre enables the style to enhance such a wide variety of culinary delicacies.
+Red Sancerre is often served with duck or perhaps poultry.
 It seldom disappoints.

 Top Sancerre producers: